-Spotted knapweed is a highly adaptable plant.
-It can be found at various elevations, in moist or dry conditions, is shade tolerant but can be commonly found in sunny areas and prefers well drained or gravel/sandy soils.
-It can be found nearly everywhere in Montana.
-If it has a preference, it will thrive in sunny, arid conditions in course soil and especially in disturbed areas.
+It has a preference for sunny, arid conditions in course soil and especially in disturbed areas.
+Spotted knapweed is a highly adaptable plant and can be found just about anywhere.
+It can be found at various elevations, in moist or dry conditions, is shade tolerant but most often can be found in sunny areas on well drained or gravel/sandy soils.

 Currently found in the following counties:

-Spotted Knapweed has been found in all counties in Montana, but Powder River, Sheridan and Toole counties.
+Spotted Knapweed has been found in all counties in Montana, but Glacier, Golden Valley, Mussellshell, Phillips and Wibaux.

 Spotted Knapweed produces its own natural herbicide called "catechin" that eradicates plants around it.
 Spotted knapweed has had twelve different biocontrol agents (insects) released to manage the plant, perhaps the most famous of which is the Cyphocleonus achates, or root boring weevil.
 Seven of those are currently present in Montana.